PTA Speakers Bureau

 Tara Conrad, MSW, LCAS, LCSW

-Lead Regional Director of Community Operations, Central Region
+Lead Regional Director of Community Operations (Burke, Catawba, Rutherford)

 Training Specialties: Mindfulness EMDR (Eye Movement Desensitization and Reprocessing)

-Tara Conrad earned her Master of Social Work degree from the University of North Carolina at Chapel Hill.
-She is a Licensed Clinical Addictions Specialist (LCAS) and Licensed Clinical Social Worker (LCSW).
-In her role at Partners, Tara interacts with key community stakeholders in Burke and Catawba counties to identify system barriers, develop solutions, and lead Partners’ efforts in the communities it serves.
+Tara interacts with key community stakeholders in Burke, Catawba and Rutherford counties to identify system barriers, develop solutions, and lead Partners’ efforts in the communities it serves.